-Walk the highlights of the route from Málaga to Córdoba.
+Walk the last 108 KM of the Camino Mozárabe along the little known Camino Sanabrés.
 Enjoy a journey through the history of Spain, when the cultures of three religions – Jews, Christians and Moslems – lived in relative harmony, celebrating each others' differences with tolerance and learning.

-- 8 Nights of gorgeous accommodation in a mix of tranquil, rural and boutique hotels
+- 8 Nights of gorgeous accommodation in a mix of urban, rural and boutique hotels

 - Full logistics and support vehicle so you can concentrate solely on your pilgrimage.
 Walking guides throughout

-- Preparatory notes and practical information to help you get ready for your pilgrimage
+- Preparatory notes and practical information to help you get ready for your HOLY YEAR 2022 pilgrimage

 About the tour